jlstiles/CATEvarianceJCI/README.md

 ```
 <a name="section3.1"></a>

-#Section 3.1 Simulations with Controlled Noise
+###Section 3.1 Simulations with Controlled Noise
-This might take up to one week to complete on a 24 core node.
+To generate the data for figure 1, it might take 5 days on a 24 core node.
 You can check the progress via the counter, i, in the output file, which will finish when i = 80.
 When it finishes, noise_data.RData will be created in your home directory containing a list, L, and gg_coverage, which is the plot.
 You may want to modify the source file to do this in 4 stages on 4 different nodes or so.
 See the source file comments for how to do this if you so desire.

 ```R
 case = "noise_neg"